 A Life Insurance Primer

 Life insurance can be important tool in financial and estate planning.
 It can be used to ensure that your loved ones have an inheritance if you pass away at an early age or, in the alternative, if you live a long life and run through your savings.
 In the context of special needs planning, life insurance can vital to funding a trust for a child or grandchild with special needs and being fair to your other children.
-Before the threshold for federal estate taxes began its rise from $600,000 to $11.58 million today, life insurance and life insurance trusts were often used to reduce estate taxes or to have funds available to pay the tax, or both.
+Before the threshold for federal estate taxes began its rise from $600,000 to $11.7 million as of 2021, life insurance and life insurance trusts were often used to reduce estate taxes or to have funds available to pay the tax, or both.
 They are still used for this purpose today by those few fortunate or successful enough to be subject to federal estate taxes.

 For everyone else, life insurance should be used to take care of the people you currently care for in case you were to die.
 Here’s a basic framework for understanding the different types of life insurance available on the market:

 Term Life Insurance Policies

 Term life insurance is similar in structure to homeowners or auto insurance.
 You’re insured only as long as you continue to pay premiums.
 The premiums are based on your age, health, and gender and are often quite low, increasing with age as your likelihood of dying within a year increases.
 In order to keep the premiums the same from year to year, you have the option of purchasing a term policy with level premiums for a period of time, often 10 or 20 years.
 This means that you’ll pay a bit more during the first few years, but you’ll know what the cost is for the period of the level term.
 Premiums generally increase substantially afterwards and most people then drop the policies unless they have a medical condition that would preclude them from purchasing a new term policy.